Braagaa/DK-Lorem-Ipsum/README.md

 ## DK Lorem Ipsum Generator

 This is a basic Donkey Kong Lorem Ipsum text generator made from Node.js.
-Able to generte text of popular names and items from the Donkey Kong series.
+Able to generate text of popular names and items from the Donkey Kong series.

 This is pure Node.js application with no libraries or modules used.